We have twelve scholarships, worth up to £2,000 and renewable each year of study subject to satisfactory academic progress.

 Assessment and notification

-We advise students to apply by 31st January 2020, though applications after this date will still be considered.
-After this date we will contact offer holders who have expressed an interest in the scholarship and invite them to select a preferred audition date.
-The auditions (which can be conducted remotely, using Skype or other software) will be conducted by members of the Department of Music.
+We advise students to apply by 15th February 2020, though applications after this date will still be considered.
+In-person auditions will be held in conjunction with the Applicant day on Saturday, 7th March, but may also be arranged for another time (in which case they can, if necessary, be conducted remotely, using Skype or other software).
+Auditions will be conducted by members of the Department of Music.
 All applicants will be notified of the results before the UCAS decision deadline (6th May 2020).

 Those auditioning should present three pieces in contrasting styles and/or from different historical periods.
 Auditions typically last 15 minutes, so applicants may be occasionally stopped during a piece.
 Auditions for pianists, who will usually be required to do some accompaniment work, will also involve a sight-reading component.